What is qq?

 To complete the installation, open a new terminal or source your .bashrc file.

-Installing on metacentrum
+Installing on Metacentrum

 To install qq on Metacentrum, log in to any Metacentrum frontend and run: